rudrasaipranav3-ops/Fin-E-Scale/README.md

                     Action
 ```

-**SmartSales AI — From e-commerce data to intelligent business decisions.**
+**Fin E-Scale — From e-commerce data to intelligent business decisions.**